polishman101/opal20_ulocker/README.md

 Extract squashfs filesystem from resulting image and write it directly to the USB flash drive partition like /dev/sdX3 `cat squashimage >/dev/sdX3`.

-Create EFI partition `/dev/sdX1` and /boot `/dev/sdX2` partition and use opal.conf for grub in `/boot/loader/` below.
+Use EFI partition `/dev/sdX1` and /boot `/dev/sdX2` partition and use opal.conf for grub in `/boot/loader/` below.

 EFI you can copy from your current fedora just like `/boot`, just rename latest kernel and initrd to `vmlinuz` and `initrd0.img`.